 To find an independent bookstore in your area, check out this list.

-First Peoples Law is the author of Annotated Aboriginal Law: The Constitution, Legislation, Treaties and Supreme Court of Canada Case Summaries.
+First Peoples Law is the author of Indigenous Peoples and the Law in Canada: Cases and Commentary.
 Previously authored by legendary law professor Shin Imai for over two decades, the book includes hundreds of annotations of significant court decisions and federal legislation regarding Indigenous rights in Canada.

 We hope it continues to be a useful resource for Indigenous Peoples defending and advancing their rights across the country.